Written By: Elizabeth Morris and Chelsea Raineri

 Best Fish Tacos in Orange County Best Fish Tacos in Orange County

-I’ve heard great things about this place and after trying a couple of their fish tacos, I now know why.
-Slapfish started out as a food truck and eventually opened their brick and mortar restaurant in Huntington Beach a few years ago.
+Slapfish started out as a food truck and eventually opened their brick and mortar restaurant in Huntington Beach.
 Their fish tacos are amazing!
-Owner Chef Andrew promotes sustainable ingredients whenever possible.
+Owner Chef Andrew Gruel promotes sustainable ingredients whenever possible.
 As a product of using sustainable produce, the menu changes such as the seasons do.
-Now let’s talk tacos, I loved the freshness of toppings used and the seasoning on each piece of fish.
-Each taco was topped with an avocado puree, lemon sauce and cabbage.
-Their menu is tons of fun with things like Chowder Fries and Lobster Rolls to name a few.
+Now let’s talk tacos, the toppings used are very fresh and the seasoning on each piece of fish is delicious.
+Each taco is topped with “awesome sauce” and cabbage.
+Their menu offers tons of mouth watering dishes like Chowder Fries and Lobster Taquitos to name a few.

 Native Knowledge: They have a great happy hour, or Slappy Hour, Monday through Thursday from 3-5 p.m. and 8-9 p.m.